Sojo506/Sojo506/README.md

 - 🌱 I’m currently learning everyday

-- 👨‍💻 Some of my projects are available at [https://sojodev.vercel.app/](https://sojodev.vercel.app/)
+- 👨‍💻 Some of my projects are available at [soon)

-- 💬 Ask me about **Wev Development, JavaScript**

 - 📫 How to reach me **fsojodev@gmail.com**